Show All Answers

-All registered paid participants are automatically eligible to win weekly prizes and entered into the Grand Prize drawing(s) on April 27, 2019.
+All registered paid participants are automatically eligible to win weekly prizes and entered into the Grand Prize drawing(s) at the finale.
 Weekly prize winners will be randomly drawn each Thursday, and winners announced via our website!
 If you do the math, that’s the chance to win one of 14 weekly prizes like a personal fitness session, golf or swim passes, and gift certificates.
 We will send you weekly emails to keep you motivated with ideas on how to get your miles in!
 You get your own parks & rec ‘virtual coach’ as part of the program.

 $10 without t-shirt; $20 with t-shirt.$25 for a long sleeve t-shirt.
 Register with your dog and get a t-shirt and a doggie bandana for $25.

-All registered paid participants are automatically eligible to win a weekly prize and entered into the Grand Prize drawings on April 27, 2019.
-To claim your prize, you must provide a completed and signed miles tracking form to the Parks & Rec office at Fairgrounds Park on 351 N. Cleveland Avenue.
+All registered paid participants are automatically eligible to win a weekly prize and entered into the Grand Prize drawing at the end of the 100 days!
+To claim your prize, you must provide a completed and signed miles tracking form to the Parks & Rec office at Fairgrounds Park on 351 N. Cleveland Ave.
+Hagerstown, MD 21740

 Download the application to request rental of the Fit Room at Fairgrounds Park, 532 N. Cannon Ave. for your private party or business function.
 Return completed pages of the application to the City of Hagerstown Parks & Recreation division, 351 N. Cleveland Ave.
-The cost is $50/hour with a 4 hour minimum, plus a $25 admin fee.
-The Fit Room at Fairgrounds Park is available for rental on Tuesday and Thursdays from 6:00 a.m.- 5:00 p.m., Saturdays from 2:00 p.m. - 9:00 p.m., and Sundays from 6:00 a.m. - 9:00 p.m.
-For more information, call: 301-739-8577 x 170.
-Please keep in mind: a key pick-up date will need to scheduled the week prior to your rental, and a key drop-off date scheduled the Monday following your Fit Room Rental.
+The cost is $50/hour with a 4 hour minimum, plus a $25 admin fee, and a $75 COVID cleaning fee.
+For more information, or to check availability of the Fit Room, call: 301-739-8577 x 170.
+Please keep in mind: a key pick-up date will need to scheduled the week prior to your rental, and a key drop-off following your Fit Room Rental.

 To view listings of indoor and outdoor recreation programs, visit: www.hagerstownmd.org/recreationprograms